europace/kex-vorgang-import-api/README.md

        "aktiv": true | false
     }

-If the Benachrichtigung is set to `aktiv`, the Kundenbetreuer receibes a confirmation email.
+If the Benachrichtigung is set to `aktiv`, the Kundenbetreuer receives a confirmation email.

 ### Antragsteller